 and that’s all the better I could do.“

-I didn’t know that this was one of his standard questions, and he was looking for you to make excuses.
-I also didn’t know that Rickover had a MS in Electrical Engineering and that he thought it was a tough curriculum.
+I didn’t know that this was one of his standard questions and that he was looking for you to make excuses.
+I also didn’t know that Rickover had an MS in Electrical Engineering and that he thought it was a tough curriculum.

 He said, “OK.”

 He closed the file and looked me in the eyes, and asked:

 That was one of the questions that they warned us to answer directly.
 I said, “No Sir.”

 He asked, “Are you engaged?”
 I said, “Yes Sir.”

 He continued to look me directly in the eyes (a very penetrating stare) and asked:

 that you are good looking?”